 Now here's an underused but very dependable perennial that is gaining in popularity as gardeners learn more about the diversity of heights, textures, bloom, and leaf and stem colors.
 Gail and I have been using them for years and both remember our parents using them successfully too.

-Astilbes range in height from ten inch tall groundcover types such as the late blooming Pumila to the 5-6 foot tall background astilbe, 'Superba', with its purple scapes and fast moving feet.
+Astilbes range in height from ten inch tall groundcover types such as the late blooming Pumila to the 3-4 foot tall Purpurkerze (aka Purple Candles), or to the 5 foot tall background astilbe 'Superba', with its purple scapes and fast moving feet.
 They all prefer compost-rich, moist soil and partial shade but will tolerate full sun here in Vermont given adequate rain or supplemental watering.

 Several years ago we did a couple experimental plantings, one in an area known to flood for well over a month straight in the spring and the other adjacent to a vernal pond in an area that was quite damp all summer.
 In both instances what some might call "neglectful planting" resulted in waves of colorful bloom that only gets better each year.

 Astilbes are most impressive in mass plantings where they do not have to compete with tree and shrub roots.
 We work leaf compost, aged manures and peat moss into the soil at planting time and then top-mulch with wood chips or more shredded leaves to maintain balanced moisture.